dnelson86/arepo/documentation/source/parameterfile.md

   Alternative "roundness" criterion.
 This criterion uses the distance between center of mass and mesh-generating point as a measure for roundness.
-If this distnce exceeds twice the cell radius times ``CellShapingFactor``, the cell will not be refined.
+If this distance exceeds twice the cell radius times ``CellShapingFactor``, the cell will not be refined.
   If this distance exceeds 0.75 times the cell radius times ``CellShapingFactor`` the movement of the mesh-generating point will deviate